Content Map Terms

 • Not drinking enough fluids (dehydration).

-• Medicines, such as high blood pressure medicine or other heart medicines.
+• Medicines.
+Examples are high blood pressure medicine or other heart medicines.

 What are the symptoms?